 - with the least amount of work or overhead

-- is something that only you can set-up and only you can change, probably online
+- something that only you can set-up and only you can change, probably online

-- is not a direct debit.
+- not a direct debit.
 We cannot unfortunately operate direct debits.

 It has been our experience that most standing orders calculated only just match that which is billed.

 We monitor your balance and will contact you if you're standing order is out of line with your monthly bills.

 Please do ensure that we have your email address correct (printed on most invoices)